chartjs/Chart.js/docs/charts/bar.md

 All these values, if `undefined`, fallback to the associated [`elements.point.*`](../configuration/elements.md#point-configuration) options.

-## Configuration Options
+## Scale Configuration

-The bar chart defines the following configuration options.
-These options are merged with the global chart configuration options, `Chart.defaults.global`, to form the options passed to the chart.
+The bar chart accepts the following configuration from the associated `scale` options:

 | Name | Type | Default | Description
 | ---- | ---- | ------- | -----------